 Still, it's our Best Treadmill for Walkers as well as our Best Cheap Treadmill, and with so many machines on the market today, that's a pretty nice distinction.
 We don't give out awards easily here.

-Runners should upgrade to at least the Elite T5 if you plan to run 30 miles or more every week.
-The Elite Series was built with runners in mind.
+Runners should upgrade to at least the 7.0 AT if you plan to run 30 miles or more every week.
+The Studio Series was built with runners in mind.

 Overall, the Horizon T101 treadmill is a very good machine and one of the best treadmills under $700 you'll find out there.
 If you're just getting started, like to walk or jog slow, elderly, rehabbing or just don't plan on doing any heavy running, this one is the perfect treadmill for you.